ksaur/schema_update/lazyupdredis/README.md

 ##### Namespaces

 Lazy Redis Updates uses namespaces to track versioning of keyspaces.
 The namespace is separated from the main keyname with a colon (```:```).
-This namespace practice is a common prefered practice as documented in the redis manual (under "<a href="http://redis.io/topics/data-types-intro">Redis keys</a>").
+This namespace practice is a common preferred practice as documented in the Redis manual (under "<a href="http://redis.io/topics/data-types-intro">Redis keys</a>").

 For example, a user might have some keys describing edge attributes with namespace ```edgeattr```, and some keys describing nodes with namespace ```node```:
 ```